xalagor/firefox-userchrome/readme.md

 1. Navigate to `about:profiles` in your address bar
 2. Click on the 'open root folder` button for your current profile
 3. Open this folder in your terminal
-4. Clone this repo with the following command: `git clone https://github.com/drannex42/FirefoxSidebar.git "chrome"`
+4. Clone this repo with the following command: `git clone https://github.com/xalagor/firefox-userchrome.git "chrome"`
 5. In Firefox navigate to `about:config` in your address bar
+6. Change the config:
+  1. `toolkit.legacyUserProfileCustomizations.stylesheets` : `true`
+  2. `alerts.useSystemBackend` : `true`
+  3. `browser.compactmode.show` : `true`
+  4. `ui.useOverlayScrollbars` : `1`
+  5. `widget.non-native-theme.scrollbar.style` : `5`
-6. change the characteristic `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`
+  6. `widget.non-native-theme.win11.scrollbar.force-overlay-style` : `true`
 7. Restart Firefox

 You could skip the clone step entirely if you manually add the FirefoxSidebar files to the "chrome" folder in your Firefox Profile (you will need to make a `chrome` folder if it doesn't exist!).